-Welcome to the College of Business and Economics at the University of Guelph!
-Although you are not new to post-secondary education, it is likely that you will have a number of questions.
+Welcome to the Gordon S. Lang School of Business and Economics at the University of Guelph!
+Although you are not new to post-secondary education, it is likely that you will have questions.
 Below is a list of the most frequently asked.

 On my offer of admission, some credits have a course code that matches one in the undergraduate calendar, while others just say free elective.
 What does that mean?